TINKER Home Page

 DOWNLOAD

-TINKER's "Molecular Mechanics" Logo Illustration by Jay Nelson.
+Tinker's "Molecular Mechanics" Logo Illustration by Jay Nelson.
 Courtesy of Prof. Robert Paine, Chemistry Department, University of New Mexico.

-Initial development of TINKER was supported by Awards 9808317 and 0344670 from the National Science Foundation and by Grant R01 GM58712 from the United States National Institutes of Health.
-Continued development of the AMOEBA polarizable force field is funded by NSF Cyberinfrastructure Award 0535675.
+Early development of Tinker was supported by Awards DBI 9808317, MCB 0344670 and CHE 0535675 from the National Science Foundation, and NIH Grant R01 GM58712 from the United States National Institutes of Health.
+Recent funding of the Tinker software and AMOEBA polarizable force has been provided by NSF Awards CHE 1152823 and CHE 1265731, and by NIH Grants R01 GM106137 and R01 GM 114237.

-Any opinions, findings, and conclusions or recommendations expressed in the TINKER Molecular Modeling package are those of the authors and do not reflect the views of either the National Science Foundation or the National Institutes of Health.
+Any opinions, findings, and conclusions or recommendations expressed in the Tinker Molecular Modeling package are those of the authors and do not reflect the views of either the National Science Foundation or the National Institutes of Health.

 Maintainer: ponder@dasher.wustl.edu (sendmail)